Conditions of Sale

 The management reserves the right to cancel any performance without prior notice and without being liable to pay any person any compensation or damage other than a refund of the face value of the tickets held by them of any cancelled performance.

-The right is reserved to add, withdraw or substitute artists and to vary advertised programmes as necessary.
+The right is reserved to add, withdraw or substitute artists, change concert & performance venues and to vary advertised programmes as necessary.

 The National Concert Hall reserves the right to withdraw any ticket and to replace it with a tickets for another seat in the Hall having the same or higher price than the ticket held.